STXT - Semantic Text

 Template (@stxt.template): <target_namespace>

-The template MUST contain a Structure node in block form (>>).
+The template MUST contain exactly one Structure node in block form (>>).

 Template (@stxt.template): com.example.docs